Planning and Environment

 - Radio and communications; and

-The KDC are currently seeking submissions on the proposal.
-Submissions close 6 May 2021.
-To see a copy of the application and AEE or to lodge a submission, please follow the link below:
+The KDC is currently processing the Resource Consent Application and AEE.
+To see a copy of the application and AEE, please follow the link below:

 The site boundary is the property boundary for the Pamu Farms site where the wind farm will be located.